7 Ways to Increase Enrollment in Your Childcare Program

 How to attract prospective families

-Here are our best tips for attracting prospective families to your center and boosting enrollment for the upcoming school year.
+Here are seven strategies to attract prospective families and boost enrollment for the upcoming school year.

-There are many different programs for families to choose from, and your center needs a unique selling proposition to set you apart from your competition.
-Consider what makes your program unique—excellent teachers, engaging activities, a low child-to-teacher ratio, or even an unbeatable price point—and highlight it in your marketing efforts.
+Your program needs a unique selling proposition.
+Consider what makes your program unique—excellent teachers, engaging activities, low ratios, or competitive pricing—and highlight this in your marketing efforts.

 2. Use your community as a resource